eye-division/adventure-places/_adventures/fellrunning-peaks.md

 #### The adventure

 A week's enjoyable trail running on a brilliant rollercoaster section of the South West Coast Path.
 Scrambling on wet rocks overlooking peaceful, sandy coves, exploring anemone-filled rockpools, swimming in exciting seas and brewing up the [Kelly Kettle](https://www.kellykettle.com/){: target="_blank"} for a warming, post-adventure cuppa.
-Out-of-hours access to the beautiful formal gardens at Coleton Fishacre, a bonus of staying in one of the cottages on the estate.
+Out-of-hours access to the beautiful formal gardens at [Coleton Fishacre](https://www.nationaltrust.org.uk/coleton-fishacre){: target="_blank"}, a bonus of staying in one of the cottages on the estate.
 A ferry ride across the River Dart to Dartmouth for castles and cafes aplenty.

 #### Conditions